 Gorillas’ beds are simply a mat of nearby vegetation thrown together to form a cosy nest.
 They prefer to live in areas where there is a mass of low-level juicy vegetation: old river beds, old clearings or areas affected by landslides.

-The wild population of western lowland gorillas is estimated somewhere between 90,000 and 110,000.
+The wild population of western lowland gorillas is estimated to be around 361,900.

 Many gorillas are killed for the 'bush meat' trade where animals are shot by hunters and the meat sold to traders in towns and cities.